 Therapy is expensive, but the cost of untreated mental health, emotional health, and relational issues can have a high cost as well.
 At the CFCC, we do our best to provide a range of providers at difference price points and address financial concerns when they arise.
 If you have concerns about the cost of treatment, please don’t hesitate to discuss this with us.
 While all of our providers are out-of-network with insurance, we do have staff to assist you in understanding your out-of-network benefits and maximizing these if you so choose.

 Our fees are due at the time of service.
 Fees vary based on session time and clinician experience.
 Our practicum students, interns, and pre-licensed clinicians have the lowest rates.
 Some people have concerns about working with clinicians in training, but we assure you they are under the quality supervision of Dr. Mary Payne and Jaye Bilyeu, LPC-MHSP.

-If you are in need of a fee reduction, you can contact email@example.com for more information.
+If you are in need of a fee reduction, you can contact us at firstname.lastname@example.org for more information.
 Our reduced rate slots are limited per provider and based on financial need.

 In the event that you need to cancel an appointment, we ask that you notify our office at least 48-hours before your scheduled appointment.
 We charge half the scheduled session cost for no-show and late cancellations.